-The College implemented GASB Statement No. 35, Basic Financial Statements and Management's Discussion and Analysis for Public Colleges and Universities beginning with fiscal year 2003.
-GASB Statement No. 35 requires the College to present financial information as a whole rather than focusing on individual funds.
-This report consists of management's discussion and analysis, the basic financial statements, and the notes to the financial statements.
-The basic financial statements include the statement of net position; statement of revenues, expenses and changes in net position; and statement of cash flows.
+The University implemented GASB Statement No. 35, "Basic Financial Statements and Management's Discussion and Analysis for Public Colleges and Universities" beginning with fiscal year 2003.
+GASB Statement No. 35 requires the University to present financial information as a whole rather than focusing on individual funds.
+This report consists of MD&A, the basic financial statements, and the notes to the financial statements.
+The basic financial statement of net position; statement of revenues, expenses, and changes in net position; and statement of cash flows.

-The statement of net position presents the College's assets, deferred outflows of resources, liabilities, and deferred inflows of resources with the difference reported as net position.
-Increases or decreases in net position can be an indicator of improvement or deterioration of the College's financial position.
+The statement of net position presents the University's assets, deferred outflows of resources, liabilities, and deferred inflows of resources with the difference reported as net position.
+Increases or decreases in net position can be an indicator of improvement or deterioration of the University's financial position.